cjohansson/Aomebo-Framework/README.md

 ## A easy example

+This example should take about 15min to implement and should give you a basic site to start with that uses jQuery and Bootstrap via CDN.

 1. Let's say we want to have the framework at `/usr/share/aomebo-framework/` and we have our public root at `/var/www/MyWebSite/public/`, we want our application to be located outside of public root at `/var/www/MyWebSite/private/`
 2. Clone git repository `git clone https://github.com/cjohansson/Aomebo-Framework.git /usr/share/aomebo-framework/`
 3. Create a `index.php` in your public root like this and tell Aomebo Framework where your applications private files are located by passing the `PARAMETER_SITE_PATH` parameter to the Aomebo Application constructor like this